Thoughts of an aspiring astronaut

 Abby is committed to inspiring other young people.
 Since the tender age of five, Abby has been dreaming of space and flying.
-A hands-on experience in the fifth grade cemented her commitment to her dream.
-Abby was chosen to participate in the GEMS program (Girls in Engineering, Mathematics and Science) at her school.
+A hands-on experience in the fifth grade cemented her commitment to her dream: Abby was chosen to participate in the GEMS program (Girls in Engineering, Mathematics and Science) at her school.
 Four years later, she had built robots, conducted science experiments and participated in NASA’s weather balloon program through the University of Minnesota.

-Abby’s goal with her blog at AstronautAbby.com, her Twitter account,her Facebook Page and Google+ Page is to share her experience of reaching for this amazing dream and to inspire other young people to set their own goals and reach for the stars.
+Abby’s goal with her blog at AstronautAbby.com, Twitter account, Facebook Page and Google+ Page is to share her experience of reaching for this amazing dream and to inspire other young people to set their own goals and reach for the stars.
 Abby hopes to encourage adults to continue to invest in STEM education and to re-commit to the research of NASA and space exploration.
 She takes the responsibility of being the future generation of our space program seriously and wants to empower her generation to keep the torch burning.

 Abby is working toward a goal of attending the either the Air Force Academy or one of several prestigious universities after high school graduation.
-She wants to study Microbiology and/or Physics with a goal of attaining a PhD and becoming a scientist.
-The one piece of advice Abby always refers back to in her following her own dreams and also encouraging others was given to her by her mentor, Astronaut Luca Parmatano, : “Follow your heart in your studies and do what you love.
+She wants to study microbiology and/or physics with a goal of attaining a doctorate and becoming a scientist.
+The one piece of advice Abby always refers back to in her following her own dreams and also encouraging others was given to her by her mentor, Astronaut Luca Parmitano: “Follow your heart in your studies and do what you love.
 NASA is looking for people who are passionate about what they do.”
-This counsel has helped Abby to set goals and navigate a path to space that not only prepares her for being an astronaut, but keeps her excited about the process.
+This counsel has helped Abby to set goals and navigate a path to space that not only prepares her for being an astronaut, but also keeps her excited about the process.
 She continues to correspond with Astronaut Luca Parmitano.
 He has graciously offered to be Abby’s mentor as she works for a goal that may seem impossible to some.
 He stated in an interview Abby conducted several years ago “Someday I will be training you to be an astronaut.”
 It’s a dream that Abby hopes to see become reality.

 Space Camp 2010, Space Academy 2011, Advanced Space Academy and Mach 3 Aviation Challenge 2012